Christmas Sandwiches are a holiday staple in my family. Find out our secret family recipe for a delicious hot ham and cheese sandwich.Jump to Recipe

 - 8 hamburger buns

 - 1 lb sliced ham

 - 1 block cheddar cheese (extra sharp)

 - Aluminum foil

-Mix together butter, onion, mustard, and poppy seeds
+- In a small bowl, mix together the butter, minced onion, mustard, and poppy seeds

-Put top bun on and wrap sandwich in aluminum foil
+- Put the top bun on and wrap the sandwich in aluminum foil

 - Uncooked sandwiches can be stored in the refrigerator for a few days and cooked as needed.